parprae/BlinkWithoutDelay/README.md

-# BlinkWithoutDelay
+## BlinkWithoutDelay
-Weekly Assignment 7
+#Weekly Assignment 7
+This is an Arduino sketch of blink without delay.